Thenlie/mdnman/lib/javascript/web_api/mediakeys/getstatusforpolicy/index.md

 This example checks if keys are usable for decrypting a particular video format when using a minimum HDCP version of `2.2`.

+> [!NOTE]
-> **Note:** A status of `output-restricted` when you're using an external display can be caused by hardware HDCP incompatibility issues.
+> A status of `output-restricted` when you're using an external display can be caused by hardware HDCP incompatibility issues.
 > If using a laptop, you may be able to "fix" this by disconnecting the external display.

 #### HTML